 Pepperplate is a free recipe management app meant to rival Paprika.

 It hasn’t been updated since 2015 and it shows.
 The user experience is frustrating.
 The importing feature only works on a very limited number of websites and even then it is spotty at best.
 That leaves the user to manually enter the recipes.
 This is extremely time-consuming.
 There are better options out there.

 Many of you use it every day.
 You see a recipe, pin it, and there it is.
 The search engine is great.
 If you need to find a German carrot recipe or a green sweet treat for St. Patrick’s Day, one search and a ton of options are there.

 - Go into your profile, select “all pins” to view your pins.

 - Type in the search bar what you are looking for.

 - Next to the search bar will pop up the option for where to search.
 Selecting “Your Pins” will help you easily find anything you have pinned.

 Something to consider is that Pinterest only works online, and you are relying on the link to the pin still being active when you click it.
 Considering that the life of a Pinterest pin is many years, sometimes you may try to go to a recipe only to find the link to be broken; this can be frustrating.

 A recipe manager will store the recipe for you, eliminating this problem.

 Paprika is a recipe manager that has been around for many years.
-It has an importing feature which really shines on the PC/Mac and makes getting started a breeze.
+It has an importing feature that really shines on the PC/Mac and makes getting started a breeze.
 You simply use the browser within Paprika to visit a recipe page and click a button to import.
 To add it to the app on your iPhone, it’s two clicks.
 You click on the share button and then select the Paprika app.
 It’s that easy.